Factoriality of normal projective varieties: Introduction

 Here $\pp\Hc^{\ssb}$ is the cohomology functor in \cite{BBD}.
-Note that $\Q$-factorial cannot be replaced with factorial, considering the case of the cone of a Veronese embedding, see Remark~\ref{R4.7} below (with $n\eq4$). \sk We thank M.~Popa, J.~Koll\'ar, and A.~Petracci for informing us of Grothendieck's work on factoriality \cite[XI.3.13]{Gro}, the one on purity \cite[X.3.4]{Gro}, and an absence of some additional assumption in a previous version of Corollary~\ref{C3} respectively. \sk In Section~1--3 we give the proofs of Propositions~\ref{P1}--\ref{P3}.
-In Section~4 Theorem~\ref{T1} is proved.
-In Section 5 some relation between factoriality and $\Q$-factoriality is explained.
+Note that $\Q$-factorial cannot be replaced with factorial, considering the case of the cone of a Veronese embedding, see Remark~\ref{R2.8} below (with $n\eq4$).
+Using Theorems~\ref{T1} and \ref{T4.1} below, we can deduce also the following.